MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/shifts-connector-ukg-prerequisites.md

 - Frontline managers see employees within their respective scheduling groups.
 - Frontline workers see their own schedule and their team's schedule.
-- Frontline workers can communicate within their own Store shift via ‘Teams shifts chat’.
-Additionally, using Tags they can directly reach others who are on-shift in real time within their store.
+- Frontline workers can communicate within their own store shift through ‘Teams Shifts chat’.
+Additionally, they can use tags to directly reach others who are on-shift in real time in their store.
 - Frontline workers and managers can request time off, swap shifts, offer shifts and open shifts if the requests are configured in UKG Dimensions.

 For employees who work at multiple stores, in Shifts: